Chenfei-Liao/Multi-Modal-Semantic-Segmentation-Robustness-Benchmark/README.md

 🚩 2025/4/3 Our paper has been accepted by CVPR 2025 Workshop: TMM-OpenWorld!

 🚩 2025/4/9 Our paper has been selected as oral!
 (Top 6 papers)

+🚩 2025/6/16 Our paper has won the best paper award!
+(Top 1 paper)

 ## Quick Start

 The entire project is based on [DELIVER](https://github.com/jamycheung/DELIVER).